Barcelona – Estadi Johan Cruyff

 The Estadi Johan Cruyff mid-build – Summer 2018

 The Estadi Johan Cruyff was officially inaugurated on 27 August 2019.
-President Bartomeu was again in attendance, along with Cruyff’s widow Danny and son, Jordi.
-The first team was represented by Messi, Busquets & Piqué, as well as recent signing from Ajax, Frenkie de Jong.
+President Bartomeu was again in attendance, along with Cruyff’s widow, Danny, and son, Jordi.
+The first team was represented by Messi, Busquets & Piqué, as well as the recent signing from Ajax, Frenkie de Jong.
 Barcelona B captain, Sarsanedas & Femeni captain Torrejón were also in attendance.
-Jordi Cruyff was given the honour of kicking-off the first match, a friendly between the youth sides of Barcelona & Ajax.
-Ajax won the match 0-2, with Nacir Unuvar scoring both goals for the young Dutch side.
+Jordi Cruyff was given the honour of kicking off the first match, a friendly between the youth sides of Barcelona & Ajax, which Ajax won 0-2, with Nacir Unuvar scoring both goals for the young Dutch side.
 Five days later, on 1 September 2019, Barcelona B played the first official match at the stadium, with Barça’s Jorge Cuenca scoring the first goal after 2 minutes, in a 2-2 draw with Gimnàstic de Tarragona.

 BarcaB070919c